Complaints about Community Corrections

-Community Corrections aims to carry out its duties fairly and professionally.
-If anyone has an issue or concern with any aspect of our work, they have the right to make a complaint.
+Community Corrections staff do their best to be fair and professional.
+If you have an issue or concern with any aspect of our work, you have the right to make a complaint.

 How to make a complaint